High school (grades 9-12) · Washburn, MO

 What is the racial and ethnic makeup of Southwest High?

-The largest demographic group at Southwest High is White at 86.0%.
-The school serves a diverse student body in WASHBURN, MO.
+The largest demographic group at Southwest High is White at 86.0% of enrollment, in Washburn, MO.

 What is the Resource Investment Index for Southwest High?

-Southwest High has a Resource Investment Index of 36/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Southwest High has a Resource Investment Index of 37/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page